 When the workspace is in Edit mode, cues can be triggered by clicking on the play button in the upper right corner of each cue.
 When the workspace is in Show mode, the entire cell becomes a button which triggers the cue.

 - The cue cart whose cues are displayed in the main area of the workspace is called the active cue cart.
-Only one cue cart or list can be active at a time.
+Only one cue list or cart can be active at a time.
+You can open additional windows to view separate cue lists and carts by selecting the list and clicking the Open in New Window button, or by right-clicking/control-clicking/two-finger-clicking on the name of the list or cart.

-- Triggering a cue cart in Edit mode will trigger the selected (or most recently selected) cue; triggering the cart in Show mode will load all cues in th cart.
+- Triggering a cue cart in Edit mode will trigger the selected (or most recently selected) cue; triggering the cart in Show mode will load all cues in the cart.

 - Cues in carts can target lists, carts, or cues in other lists or carts.
 For example, you could create a cart containing a Start cue, Pause cue, and Stop cue all targeting another cue list, thereby creating a remote control panel for that list.